 For full coverage of March events throughout the State of Florida, click here

 Like January, February also was cold but things are starting to improve with temperatures around seasonal norms and below average rainfall.

 In the north around Pensacola and Jacksonville, the month will start cool but then temperatures will gradually increase with the odd outbreak of rain.
 Temperatures will be in the mid 50s/high 70s during the day with night-time temperatures in the mid 30s/high 50s.
 It will be slightly warmer in the east.

 Across the Central region, the weather outlook is a little warmer with plenty of sunshine and low 60s/low 80s during the day, dropping to low 40s/low 60s over night.

 Down in Miami and the Keys, the temperatures are a little warmer than the Central region with low 70s/low 80s during the day and high 40s/high 60s overnight.

 To check out the rest of the weather for all of Florida including a live weather map, monthly temperature and rainfall charts across the State and the latest hurricane news, click here

 We plan to bring you a newsletter on the first day of each month with details of upcoming events and news from across Florida.

-We are always interested in your comments and feedback so please email us at [email protected] if you have anything you would like to tell us or any problems you have encountered trying to read this newsletter.
+We are always interested in your comments and feedback so please contact us using the "Contact Us" form if you have anything you would like to tell us or any problems you have encountered trying to read this newsletter.